 Accessibility: Traditional software needs to be installed locally on expensive high-performing computers, the majority of which remain idle most of the time.
 With SimScale, all computations are cloud-based—all that is needed is a web browser.

 Operating costs: Standard commercial simulation software packages are notoriously expensive.
-With SimScale, there is an option to start simulating right away with a free Community Plan or a 14-day trial for the Professional Plan.
+With SimScale, there is an option to start simulating right away with a free Community Plan.

 Know-how: Most modern tools are designed for experts and experienced simulation engineers.
 To bridge that knowledge gap, SimScale offers a large public projects library, free training, and live support chat.